-- TerraNova tests will be administered once a year for 10th grade. - The PSAT exam will be administered once a year for 11th grade.
+- MAP testing is administered to 9th and 10th grade in the fall and spring. - The PSAT exam will be administered once a year for 11th grade.

 Weighted Courses

 Some advanced and/or honors courses have been designated as weighted courses.
 These courses are of greater difficulty than others and are recognized as advanced College Prep classes.
 Additionally, in order to enroll in these courses, there are prerequisites that must be met and that are individually outlined in the Course Description Guide (available on the LC Website).
 These courses will receive a 1.1 or 1.2 weight.